 The highlights and shadows on this mask are beautifully painted, emphasizing the detail in the sculpture.
 If anyone knows who actually did the sculpture I would love to give them proper credit!
 There is a slit up the back of the mask that aids in getting the mask on and off easily.

-To get your own copy of this amazing mask you can either go to Spirit Halloween or through the Ghoulish productions website (links above).
+To get your own copy of this amazing mask just click on the image below.
 Make sure to check out my other entries in my MONSTROUS MASK REVIEWS series.